-This paper has been written in the context of the Mistra SAMS program, a collaboration between KTH Royal Institute of Technology, the Swedish National Road and Transport Research Institute VTI, K2 - the Swedish knowledge centre for public transport, University of Karlstad/SAMOT - the Service and Market Oriented Research Group, Lund University - IIIEE, Swedish Transport Administration, City of Stockholm, City of Malmö, Botkyrka municipality, Ericsson, FRAC/Hertz/Sunfleet, Scania, Open Lab, Samtrafiken, Savantic and Transformator Design.
+This paper has been written in the context of the Mistra SAMS program, a collaboration between KTH Royal Institute of Technology, the Swedish National Road and Transport Research Institute VTI, K2 - the Swedish knowledge center for public transport, University of Karlstad/SAMOT - the Service and Market Oriented Research Group, Lund University -IIIEE, Swedish Transport Administration, City of Stockholm, Botkvrka municipality. of Malmö.
+FRAC/Hertz/Sunfleet, Scania, Open Lab, Samtrafiken, Savantic and Transformator Design.
 The main part of the funding has been provided by The Swedish Foundation for Strategic Environmental Research, Mistra.
 Funding has also been provided by ITRL Integrated Research Lab at KTH, the Swedish Transport Administration, KTH Royal Institute of Technology and the Swedish National Road and Transport Research Institute VTI.
-The authors would like to thank all partners in the program.
-Thanks also to the reviewers, who have provided important feedback to the original paper and helped improve it.
+The authors like to thank all partners in the program.